 "In the language of the time, the ship's name is Enterprise."

-- Floating Head Syndrome: The dust jacket for the original hardcovernote had Kirk and Picard from the shoulders up and not much else.
+Floating Head Syndrome: As seen above, the dust jacket for the original hardcover has Kirk and Picard from the shoulders up and not much else.

 There are several reasons this shouldn't have worked.
 If the Enterprise's warp core hadn't been forced into an emergency shutdown, if all available power hadn't been diverted into the SIF, if they weren't covered by a boundary-layer cloaking effect from yet another Warbird, if everybody hadn't been at relative rest, if the target Warbird hadn't had their shields set for combat conditions rather than simple navigation (which would have at least diverted an Enterprise-D-size rock)... you get the idea.
 It was a one-in-a-BIG-NUMBER occurrence — which is lampshaded as "not being in the manual".
 Riker says he's not sure whether Starfleet Command will commend or court-martial Picard; Picard says he'll settle for a refit.
 The narrator soon remarks that it would be easier to list the parts of the Enterprise that weren't damaged.

-- The Romulans also say the Borg artefact was the result of it being separated from a Borg cube by a ramming attack.
+The Romulans also say the Borg artifact was the result of it being separated from a Borg cube by a ramming attack.
 They're lying: the Borg ship fragment is fake.